 St Michan’s is located on Church Street in Dublin 7, just northwest of the City Centre.
 Its a 5-minute walk from the Jameson Distillery in Smithfield and a 10-minute walk from both Christ Church Cathedral and Dublinia.

 So, we reached out to the folks at St Michan’s Church recently as we couldn’t find any up-to-date info on their site.
-The tours cost €7 and run (prices and times may change) :
+The tours cost €7 (make sure to bring cash!) and run (prices and times may change) :